f3d-app/f3d/doc/libf3d/PLUGINS.md

 You can take a look at the example in the [examples/plugin](https://github.com/f3d-app/f3d/tree/master/examples/plugins) directory or at the official [plugins](https://github.com/f3d-app/f3d/tree/master/plugins).

 The first thing (and most difficult part) you have to do is creating a VTK reader (or a VTK importer if you want to support a full scene with materials, lights and cameras), and wrap it into a VTK module.
-You can create several readers in the same VTK module if you need to support several file formats in a single plugin.
+You can create several readers/importers in the same VTK module if you need to support several file formats in a single plugin.

 Then, declare the reader(s) and the plugin using the CMake macros: